follperson/follzam/shazam/readme.md

 actions:
   {add,update,remove,identify,list}
+    init                Initialize the database.
+Must do this first.
+                        Provide --reset if you wish to teardown old database.
+                        Database lives at location specified by db_file variable in follzam/DatabaseInfo.py
     add                 Add a new song to the database final position parameter is file, or directory If you provide --title you must provide --album and --artist if you provide